The Cheeky Monkey Media Blog

 Customers can be your strongest evangelists, a strong brand makes people want to share their experience and recommend it.
 These days people, eat, sleep, drive, and wear brands.
 This is where your brand can work for you even when you aren’t even trying, your followers and advocates will promote for you (don’t let them down, though – just ask Volkswagen).

 A good brand lets customers know what to expect.
 Set expectations.
 Meet them.

-A customer should know exactly what to expect each and every time they interact with your brand.
+Customers should know exactly what to expect each and every time they interact with your brand.
 It makes them feel comfortable.
 Keep them happy, and don’t let them down (but if you do, make it right).

 Building trust.
 Your brand is a promise to your customer.
 Follow through.
 Deliver on your brand’s promise.

-You are the brand, your employees are your brand, all your marketing, and touch points (videos, business cards, letterheads, signage, etc.) are the brand.
+You are the brand, your employees are your brand, and all your marketing, and touchpoints (videos, business cards, letterheads, signage, etc.) are the brand.
 Examine these assets and see what they say about you and what you are going to deliver to the customer.
 Your brand is a promise.
 A promise kept builds trust, and trust is crucial to a strong brand.
 Good professional design through all your channels is also essential in building trust.

 “Design is the silent ambassador of your brand.”